-An 8-week, summer research program for high school students interested in future careers in science, technology, engineering, and mathematics (STEM).
+An 8-week, summer research program, between May 27 - July 17, 2020, for high school students interested in future careers in science, technology, engineering, and mathematics (STEM).

 A summer science program for high school students with hands on learning experiences that includes practical training in specific research techniques and opportunities to learn how we can use scientific research to understand our society.

 Students will work in a research group under the direct mentorship of a Longwood University professor, and will also participate in enrichment activities designed to help students prepare for college and a future career in a STEM-related field.